-Its main office is in Yerevan and its 56 branches are located in different regions of Armenia and Nagorno Karabakh.
+Its main office is in Yerevan, 23 branches are located in Yerevan, 29 in different regions of Armenia and 1 in the Republic of Artsakh.
 The registered office of the Bank is located at: Buzand St., bldg.
 87, prem.
 85, Yerevan.